Wentworth Falls, New South Wales: Tourism

 Ingar Camp Ground, one of the most scenic picnic grounds in the Blue Mountains, is eight kilometres further east along Murphys Fire Trail.
-Further south along Kings Tableland are Sunset Lookout and McMahon’s Lookout, both of which provide long views over Lake Burragorang.
+Further south along Kings Tableland are Sunset Lookout and McMahon's Lookout, both of which provide long views over Lake Burragorang.
 These roads went into the Burragorang Valley prior to the valley's flooding by Warragamba Dam.

-Other points of interest and local institutions include the historic Grand View Hotel, the Wentworth Falls School of Arts, Falls Gallery, located on Falls Road close to the Falls themselves, showing some of the major contemporary Australian artists.
+Other points of interest and local institutions include the historic Grand View Hotel, the historic house Glen Isla, the Wentworth Falls School of Arts, Falls Gallery, located on Falls Road close to the Falls themselves, showing some of the major contemporary Australian artists.
 The Kedumba Gallery (found within the grounds of the Blue Mountains Grammar School) and Wentworth Falls Lake, an artificial lake created early in the 20th century to provide water for steam locomotives.
 This is now a reserve and recreation area.
 The School of Arts is a popular venue for local community events and theatre productions and also houses the local library.
 Another landmark is Yester Grange, a heritage-listed home in Yester Street.
 A sprawling timber bungalow with extensive verandas, Yester Grange had a number of owners over the years but eventually became a function centre.